javaplus/PizzaApisKata/README.md

 For **AWS Service Role**, click the **Create role** button.
 This will open a new tab and populate some defaults for creating a new role.
 Under the **Policy Name** drop down choose any of the **oneClick_AWS-CodePipeline-Service...** policies.
 Then hit the **Allow** button at the bottom right.
 This should take you right back to the previous screen with the **Role name** populated.
 Just hit the **Next step** button.
 You can review your settings and hit **Create pipeline**.

+**NOTE:** The build will fail and that's expected...

 This should create the pipeline and cause it to run right away.
-However, the build step will fail because we told the CodeBuild process to look for a **buildspec.yml** file to tell it how to build the application.
+However, the build step **will fail** because we told the CodeBuild process to look for a **buildspec.yml** file to tell it how to build the application.
 We must add that to our code base.

 ## Adding a buildspec.yml